causify-ai/helpers/docs/work_tools/dev_system/all.runnable_repo.reference.md

 - Manage dependencies in a way that is uniform across platforms and OSes, using Docker containers
 - Separate the need to:
-  - build and deploy containers (by devops)
+  - Build and deploy containers (by devops)
-  - use containers to develop and test (by developers)
+  - Use containers to develop and test (by developers)
 - Ensure alignment between development environment, deployment, and CI/CD systems (e.g., GitHub Actions)
 - Carefully manage and control dependencies using Python managers (such as `poetry`) and virtual environments
 - Run end-to-end tests using `pytest` by automatically discover tests based on